 Are dental implants right for me?

 To qualify for dental implants, you must have a healthy amount of available bone to support them.
-Your gums must also be disease free and you should otherwise be in good health.
-Age is typically not a factor however you must be fully grown.
-Most dentists will not recommend dental implants to anyone under the age of 18 due to the fact that their jaw may still be developing.
+Your gums must also be free of gum disease and otherwise be in good health.
+Age is typically not a factor.
+Most dentists will not recommend dental implants to anyone under the age of 18 because their jaw may still be developing.
+For jawbone that needs help, we can recommend a bone graft so that you can get dental implants.

 How many dental implants will I need?

 The amount of dental implants you will need depends on where your missing teeth are located along the jaw.
-If you are only missing a single tooth, one implant will be placed to support a dental crown.
-For many missing teeth or edentulous patients, anywhere from two to eight dental implants can be used to support a bridge or denture.
+If you are only missing a single tooth, we will place one single implant to support a dental crown.
+For many missing teeth or edentulous patients, we can use anywhere from two to eight dental implants to support a bridge or denture.

 How long will my implants last?

-Dental implants are designed to last a lifetime.
+Dental implants can last a lifetime.
 Patients who take good care of their oral health and remain in good overall health can expect their implants to last forever.